DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management.md

 7. Account receiver – If the contact is to receive a copy of the customer statement set this to Yes
 8. Statement preference - If the Account receiver is set to yes select the statement preference to Email or Mail.
 Email is recommended as the statement generated will be a copy of the statement sent to the customer and will have the same mailing address on it so the copy cannot be sent in a window face envelope.
     **Address Tab**
-9.  **Add or Edit addresses** – Select Add or Edit as required and a pop up window will be displayed.
+9.  **Add or Edit addresses** – Select Add or Edit as required and a pop-up window will be displayed.
 Multiple addresses can be stored for each client with different purposes.
 10. **Name or Description** – This does not print when an address is used in reports, invoices or statements etc. Enter a name to be associated with this address or a description of the type of address it is such as Home address, service delivery address, carer address etc. The purpose can also be used for this type of function
 11. **Purpose** – Select the purpose(s) for the address.
 The purpose is a field that can be customised by any organisation so that tailored purposes can be created to suit the organisation’s needs so ensure you select the purpose based on what that address should be used for.
 Eg. Invoice is the purpose that is usually used for the address that should appear on the invoice, Service or Home might be used for clients who receive home care services to show which address is used by the client when they receive services
 12. **Address fields** – Enter the address into the appropriate fields.
 City and postcode verification is available.
 13. **Primary** – Select if this is expected to be the main address for the client.
 Each client can have only 1 Primary address
     **Contact information**
 14. **Add Phone or Email address** – select **Add** and a new line will appear in the grid
-    **Description** - Enter a description of the contact is such as Daughter – Susan or anything that is useful
+    **Description** - Enter a description of the contact such as Daughter – Susan or anything useful
     **Type** - Select the Type, phone or email etc.
     **Contact number/address** - Enter the phone number or email address etc.
     **Primary** – Tick if this is the primary record for that Contact Type.
 There can only be one Primary for each Type of contact, ie. You can add multiple phone numbers however only 1 can be primary, but a customer can have both a primary email and a primary phone etc.